cchauve/CEDAR/README.md

 The directory [example](example/) contains an example of using CEDAR through command-line.

-The directory [experimens](experiments) contains the code that can reproduce the experiments described in the paper *"A Vector Representation for Phylogenetic Trees"*.
+The directory [experiments](experiments) contains the code to reproduce the experiments described in the paper *"A Vector Representation for Phylogenetic Trees"*.

 ## Command-line usage